COVID-19– Gradual resumption of activities

 Other sources of information:

-Our measures to make the system safe for everyone
+Our actions to make the transit system safe for everyone

 The driver's cab will be protected by a transparent shield.

 Every bus is disinfected every 24 hours:

 - grab rails on seats

 At the service points:

 - use of a disinfectant product is mandatory before stepping up to the counter,

 - wait lines and markings are designed to maintain two-metre physical distancing,

 - credit or debit card payment preferred,

 - no-contract recharging of the Multi card, and